UGA-DAPI/moodle-local-questionssimplified/README.md

 It provides a simple interface to type multiple-choice questions, while the other module handles the paper quizzes built from these questions.

+This module was created for the *service TICE de l'Université Pierre-Mendès-France - Grenoble 2, Sciences sociales et humaines*.

 Installation
 ------------